Skip to main content

 And with your marketing and sales team working closer together to move leads through both funnels, lead velocity can then be realized at a faster pace.

-How are CRM and Marketing Automation Similar?
+How are CRM and marketing automation similar?

 Just like sales and marketing teams overlap to drive business results, CRM and marketing automation systems also overlap and share similarities in addition to the differences we’ve reviewed.
 At their core, both solutions have the ability to house prospect and customer demographic information, but most marketing automation solutions will charge additional fees based on the size of your database, which typically makes it more cost-effective to use CRM.
-The big challenge facing an organization using these technologies is maintaining data quality and integrity in both CRM and Marketing Automation software.

 • Increased lead and deal velocity with more client touch points